Sacred Heart Academy High School (Mt. Pleasant, Michigan)

 Sacred Heart Academy High School is a Roman Catholic parish parochial school in Mount Pleasant, Michigan, United States.
-It is located in the Roman Catholic Diocese of Saginaw and serves grades K-12.
+It is located in the Roman Catholic Diocese of Saginaw and serves grades PreK-12.

+It is split between two buildings, one is for grades 7-12 and the other is for grades PreK-6.
+The middle/high school building has a parish hall/cafeteria, two gymnasiums/basketball courts, a band room, and an art room.

 Demographics

-The demographic breakdown of the 415 students enrolled for 2017-18 was:
+The demographic breakdown of the 425 students enrolled for 2023-2024 was: